Toronto : Ottawa : Ontario : Vancouver : Calgary : Edmonton : Ottawa : Montreal : Halifax : Nova Scotia

 By 2011 the situation had reversed, and once again Toronto and Ontario homes cost more than in Calgary and Alberta.

-House price rises have been modest in Canada in 2011 and 2012, partly due to new, stricter mortgage rules that have been introduced.
+House price rises were modest in Canada in 2011 and 2012, partly due to new, stricter mortgage rules that were introduced.
+In 2013 and 2014 house prices rose steadily in Vancouver and Toronto.

 |City||Average House Price||12 Month Change|